System Requirements for Kubernetes

 Commvault access nodes must be able to reach the Kubernetes API server endpoint, either directly or via a Commvault network gateway.

 Commvault performs backup and recovery control and data plane transfers via the kube-apiserver.
-Commvault requires no more than 1 millisecond round-trip time (RTT) latency between the access node and the kube-apiserver endpoint.
+Commvault recommends no more than 1 millisecond round-trip time (RTT) latency between the access node and the kube-apiserver endpoint.

 To determine your Kubernetes API server endpoint, run the following command: